-If you had to put that feeling into one word, it was probably “mastery”, isn’t it?
+If you were to put that feeling into one word, it’d probably be “mastery”, wouldn’t it?

 In Daniel H. Pink’s book, Drive: The Surprising Truth About What Motivates Us, he argues that mastery is one of the great motivators of human achievement.